German scientists find rare dinosaur tracks

 Experts hope the trail could help shed light on conditions in the Cretaceous period, the mysterious era which ended 65 million years ago with the mass extinction of dinosaurs.

-The biggest dinosaur prints ever found, measuring up to two meters in diameter, were discovered by amateur diggers in the French Jura region in 2009.
+The biggest dinosaur prints ever found, measuring up to two metres in diamater, were discovered by amateur diggers in the French Jura region in 2009.
+(Editing by Erik Kirschbaum and Clelia Oziel)